In this section, we aim to provide groups with information, tips and where to go for help when developing a community project.

 The Shetland Community Portal is designed to provide up to date information for community groups and voluntary organisations.
 The community toolkit contains information and guidance on a wide range of topics and the Portal can also provide community groups and voluntary organisations an opportunity to develop their own Internet presence.
 To find out more click here.

-It is a grant condition of all the department’s grant aid schemes that community groups and voluntary organisations comply with the Protection of Children (Scotland) Act 2003, where applicable.
+It is a condition of all the SIC’s grant aid schemes that community groups and voluntary organisations comply with the Protection of Vulnerable Groups (Scotland) Act 2007 if they provide services, activities or projects for children, young people and/or protected adults, where applicable.
+Find out more at the Safer Shetland website, www.safershetland.com

 Community groups and voluntary organisations do not have to be a registered charity to access funding from the department’s approved grant aid schemes.
 However the schemes that are funded by the Shetland Charitable Trust do generally expect organisations to have charitable status.
 Also some external funding bodies are the same and will only consider grant applications from organisations that are registered charities.